-Goodricke College is led by the Head of College, Matt Matravers and Assistant Head of College, Sarah Hay.
-They are assisted by a team of staff including the College Administrator, Receptionists and Facilities Managers.
+Goodricke College is led by the College Manager, Sarah Hay, assisted by a team of staff including the College Administrator, College Tutors and Facilities Managers.

-As Assistant Head of College, Sarah supports the Head of College and provides the operational lead in delivering a programme of college-based activities in line with the strategic concepts underpinning the vision for the college.
+As College Manager, Sarah provides the operational lead in delivering a programme of college-based activities in line with the strategic concepts underpinning the vision for the college.

-Sarah also has day-to-day responsibility for the wellbeing of college members, investigating disciplinary issues and recommending action to the Head of College.
+Sarah also has day-to-day responsibility for the wellbeing of college members, investigating disciplinary issues and recommending action to the Senior Colleges Manager

 Sarah manages the College Administrator and Tutors.
 She has an office within the Goodricke Nucleus and can be contacted on 01904 325114 or by email at firstname.lastname@example.org

-Paula has worked at the University for over 25 years and deals with the day to day administration of the college.
+Paula has worked at the University for 30 years and deals with the day to day administration of the college.

 If you have any problems concerning your accommodation, any general enquiries or just want someone to talk to, you should go and see Paula first.
 She is very friendly and approachable and will do everything she can to help you or put you in touch with the right person.

 Paula's office is situated in Room GNU/001 in the Goodricke Nucleus.
 She can be contacted by email on email@example.com or by telephone on (44) 1904 325113.

 In addition to being Principal of Goodricke College, Matt is Professor of Law in York Law School and Director of the Morrell Centre for Toleration.

 Matt represents the College on University committees and chairs the College Council, the governing body of Goodricke College.